 After the above series of steps, we have an unflattened, gain normalized image with sensor effects removed.
-See below for some details on flat fielding.
-I'm not sure how much detail to put here, since the detailed flat discussion is part of the photometric calibration.
+As flat fielding is intrinsically connected to photometric calibration, we defer the discussion of how flat fields are used to Sections 4.3.3 and 4.7.